-I have been using VMware virtualization for quite a few years now, and even though it is generally fast and reliable platform, it does require some extra tuning to improve its performance.
-Here is a brief collection of tweaks that I personally use on Windows and Mac to speed up and improve I/O performance of VMware virtual machines.
-These tweaks have become particularly useful in the past couple of years, since larger amount of available RAM on computers and desire to reduce unnecessary write operations to SSD drives, such as full memory swap files.
+I have been using VMware virtualization for quite a few years now, and even though it is generally fast and reliable virtualization platform, it does require some extra tuning to improve its performance.
+Here is a brief collection of tweaks that I personally use on Windows and Mac OS to improve I/O performance of VMware virtual machines.
+These tweaks have become particularly useful in the past couple of years, with larger amounts of available RAM in computers and desire to reduce unnecessary write operations to SSD drives, such as memory swap files.

 Tweak: Disable memory swap files .vmem files

 Unfortunately this parameter does not work for VMware Player, as it always creates virtual machine’s full memory swap file.

 For VMware Fusion on Mac and Linux instead of mainMem.useNamedFile you have to set mainMem.backing flag.

 Tweak: Choose the right disk controller and specify SSD

 Instead of the latest SATA AHCI controller choose LSI Logic SAS controller with SCSI disk for Windows guest OS, or PVSCSI for other types of OS.
 Unfortunately SATA AHCI on VMware has the lowest performance out of the three controllers and highest CPU overhead (see the references on the topic at the end).
 In addition to choosing the right controller, if your host disk is SSD you can explicitly specify the disk type as SSD to guest OS.

 scsi0:0.virtualSSD = 1